 An increasing number of restaurants, markets, and fast-food establishments are offering vegetarian and vegan options to guests, as well as gluten-free and dairy-free dishes.
 Some of those in Ptown include:

 Café Heaven offers a variety of vegetarian and vegan options for breakfast lunch and dinner.
-Start the day with a spinach benedict, breakfast burrito or their personal favorite, the Mexican Scramble!
-Don’t forget the Garden Pesto and Pasta Primavera for dinner.
+Start the day with a spinach Benedict, but don’t forget the Garden Pesto and Pasta Primavera for dinner.
 And, always, the Beyond Burger can accompany any of Café Heaven’s fresh and healthy salads!

-The Canteen has a totating selection of vegan to-go deli salads and snacks, especially featuring its grain bowl du jour, falafal salad, vegan tacos and vegan grilled cheese.
+The Canteen has a rotating selection of vegan to-go deli salads and snacks, especially featuring its grain bowl du jour, falafel salad, vegan tacos and vegan grilled cheese.
 For sweets and desserts, the Canteen has vegan banana bread and pink lemonade cookie sandwiches.